dappladies/intro-to-solidity/content/intro-to-solidity1/_index.md

 ```

 {{% note %}}
   Think of accounts like bank accounts.
-An account has a balance of Ether, and you can send and receive Ether payments o other accounts.
+An account has a balance of Ether, and you can send and receive Ether payments to other accounts.
 {{% /note %}}

 ---

-## State Variables: Mappings
+### State Variables: Mappings

 - A way of storing organized data in Solidity
 - A mapping is essentially a key-value store for storing and looking up data